Priesthood of All Believers: Explained and Supported in Scripture

 Ministers Offer the Sacrifice of Themselves

-I appeal to you therefore, brothers, by the mercies of God, to present your bodies as
+Rom 12:1 ESV I appeal to you therefore, brothers, by the mercies of God, to present your bodies as a living sacrifice, holy and acceptable to God, which is your spiritual worship.

 Even if I am to be poured out as a drink offering upon the sacrificial offering of your faith, I am glad and rejoice with you all.